-Micro:bits are now available to borrow from all six libraries in Southend on Sea as easily as borrowing a book.
-Thurrock and Essex Libraries card holders can also reserve Microbits via the shared catalogue.
+Micro:bits are now available to borrow from over 1,200 libraries in the UK including Southend Libraries and Essex Libraries.
+Card holders can also reserve Microbits via the shared catalogue.

 The Micro:bit Education Foundation has kindly chosen to donate micro:bits to Southend Tech, from their sponsorship scheme, including 60 micro:bits for Southend Libraries to trial a micro:bit loan scheme.

 Southend Tech will support and promote with workshops at libraries, other venues and technology events.

 Microbit drop in workshops

 Thursday 1st June

 Find out how to use Microbits and borrow to try at home.